tjdaley/restutil_api/README.md

 | month | Month being inquired about. | int.
 Range 1-12.
 Default=6 |
 | term | Loan term in years. | int.
 Values={5, 15, 30}.
 Default=30 |

+<a href="#author"></a>

+## Author
+Thomas J. Daley, J.D. is an active family law litigation attorney practicing primarily in Collin County, Texas, an occassional mediator, and software developer.